European foreign policy of the Chamberlain ministry: Plan Z

 In August 1938, information reached London that Germany was beginning to mobilise reservists.
 Information leaked from antiwar elements within the German military that war against Czechoslovakia was scheduled for sometime in September.

 Finally, as a result of intense French and especially British diplomatic pressure, Czechoslovak President Edvard Beneš unveiled on 5 September 1938 the Fourth Plan for constitutional reorganisation of his country, which granted most of the demands for Sudeten autonomy that had been made by Konrad Henlein in his Karlsbad speech in April 1938 and so threatened to deprive the Germans of their pretext for aggression.
-Henlein's supporters promptly responded to the offer of Fourth Plan by having a series of violent clashes with the Czechoslovak police, culminating in the declaration of martial law in certain Sudeten districts after major clashes in mid-September.
+Henlein's supporters promptly responded to the offer of the Fourth Plan by having a series of violent clashes with the Czechoslovak police, culminating in the declaration of martial law in certain Sudeten districts after major clashes in mid-September.
 In response to the threatening situation, in late August, Chamberlain had conceived of Plan Z, to fly to Germany, meet Hitler and work out an agreement that could end the crisis.

 The prospect of Chamberlain flying on a dramatic peace mission to Germany was seen as a gesture that was highly bold and daring.
 Plan Z was a great public relations success, but it deprived the British delegation of expert advice and advance preparation.